-On the first four Tuesdays of August at 3pm EDT, CCEF will host live, one-hour, online workshops on a variety of topics relevant to personal ministry, relationships, and Christian growth.
-Utilizing a web conferencing service called Zoom, attendees will be able to hear and see CCEF speakers live, and will be able to chat in questions live during a moderated time of Q&A.
+On the first four Tuesdays of August 2016, CCEF hosted live, one-hour, online workshops on a variety of topics relevant to personal ministry, relationships, and Christian growth.
+Utilizing a web conferencing service called Zoom, attendees were able to hear and see CCEF speakers live, and were able to chat in questions live during a moderated time of Q&A.

-These online workshops are free of charge, and are meant to equip and encourage those who attend with biblically rich and practically helpful training.
-You can read more about and register for any of the online workshops below.
-Registration will include a bundle of free CCEF resources and session slides that will be emailed to you after the workshop.
-If you are unable to attend a session but want to watch it later, video will be available online after it airs right here at ccef.org/live.
+These online workshops were free of charge and were meant to equip and encourage those who attend with biblically rich and practically helpful training.
+You can read more about and rewatch any of the online workshops below.

 Tuesday August 2nd | 3pm EDT

 Self-image, roles, personal identity—these are perennial matters for us.
 This workshop will identify how being a “priest” is a central calling, an underused identity, and a role that is humbling and inspiring.
 Once you try it on, it will immediately change how you live.